 Penalties For Intoxicated Bike Riding in Illinois

-Separate from Illinois DUI laws, bike riders can be charged with other offenses for riding a bicycle drunk, under both traffic laws and criminal laws.
+Separate from Illinois DUI laws, bike riders can be charged with other offenses for riding a bicycle drunk under both traffic laws and criminal laws.

 Disorderly Conduct

 Although you cannot be charged for a DUI on a regular bike, you may be charged with disorderly conduct.
-Police officers and prosecutors often use this crime to get around biking DUI laws and convict those that ride a bike while under the influence.
+Police officers and prosecutors often use this crime to get around biking DUI laws and convict those who ride a bike while under the influence.

 To prove disorderly conduct, the prosecutor must prove beyond a reasonable doubt that you:

-• Knowingly committed the act (drunk biking);
+Knowingly committed the act (drunk biking);

-• In an unreasonable manner;
+In an unreasonable manner;

-• That it caused alarm to or disturbed another person;
+That it caused alarm to or disturbed another person;

-• It provoked a breach of the peace.
+It provoked a breach of the peace.

 Because this law is so broad, a police officer can easily use this to arrest you for biking drunk and ensure that you receive a criminal conviction.
 However, an experienced attorney will defend against the evidence presented by the prosecutor and argue they cannot prove you breached the peace beyond a reasonable doubt.
-By doing this, a lawyer may get your charges dropped completely.
+By doing this, a lawyer may get your charges dropped altogether.

 Traffic Violations

-Although a traditional bike is not a vehicle under law, cyclists must adhere to the same traffic laws as other drivers.
+Although a traditional bike is not a vehicle under the law, cyclists must adhere to the same traffic laws as other drivers.
 These traffic laws include obeying traffic signs, stopping at a traffic stop, stopping at pedestrian crosswalks, and riding in the same direction as other vehicles.

 The consequences of violating traffic rules depend on your situation.
 Regardless of how serious the traffic violation is, however, it will be added to your record.
 You may also face fines and have to attend traffic school.
+The penalties may be more severe if you already have previous traffic violations.

 Can You Get a DUI While Riding a Bike in Illinois?

 DUI convictions cannot be brought against people driving a standard bike while under the influence of alcohol, marijuana, or another controlled substance.
-However, if you were driving an e-scooter, electric bike, or another bike with battery powered engines, you could be convicted of a DUI.
+However, if you were driving an e-scooter, electric bike, or another bike with battery-powered engines, you could be convicted of a DUI.

 Contact an Attorney At Hirsch Law Group Today!

-The only way to avoid the harsh consequences of being caught riding a bike while under the influence is to hire an experienced attorney.
+The only way to avoid the harsh consequences of being caught riding a bike while under the influence is to hire an experienced DUI attorney.
 The lawyers at Hirsch Law Group have the experience necessary to fight against an intoxicated bike riding charge.

 We have worked as former prosecutors, so we know how to poke holes in their theory to prevent the charge from succeeding.
 Our lawyers have won multiple awards for our experience and dedication and have won hundreds of cases at trial.
 We care about your future and want to do everything we can to protect it.